tenbits/hardhat/docs/chai-matchers/reference.md

 ### `.properHex`

-Assert that the given string is a proper hexadecimal string of the given length:
+Assert that the given string is a proper hexadecimal string of a specific length:

 ```ts
 expect("0x1234").to.be.properHex(4);